This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

 • The increase in government spending

 To address these problems, the government has implemented several measures, including devaluing the currency and reducing spending.
 Unfortunately, though, these measures have not been fully effective, and inflation continues to be a major issue.
-As of 2021, the inflation rate was 359.09% compared with 2020.
+As of October 2024, the annual inflation rate was 200.1%.

 8. Iran: 2022

 To combat the high levels of inflation, the Iranian government has put various price controls in place.
-However, these controls have been ineffective, and the inflation rate continues to rise, currently at more than 50% as of summer of 2022.
+Fortunately, the controls have had an impact: As of October 2024, the annual inflation rate was 31.7%.

 9. United States: 1917

-The worst inflation rate ever recorded in U.S. history reflects how harsh life during wartime can be.
-The highest figure was in 1776, when the rate of inflation was 29.78%.
+The worst inflation rates in U.S. history reflect how harsh life during wartime can be.
+The highest figure ever observed was in 1776, when the rate of inflation was 29.78%.
 But, that was more than 100 years before the CPI (consumer price index) was introduced.
 Since its inception, the highest inflation rate ever recorded in the United States was 20.49% in 1917.
 The country went to war and had to finance that effort by printing more money.

 What Is the Most Inflated Currency?

 In the world of finance, there’s a variety of currencies that get used in different countries.
-While some currencies are more valuable than others, the Venezuelan bolívar earned the dubious honor recently of being the most inflated currency in the world.
-That’s due to Venezuela’s astounded inflation rate of 200,000%.
+While some currencies are more valuable than others, the Venezuelan bolívar is one of the most inflated currencies in the world.
+That’s due to Venezuela’s astounding inflation rate, which was 360% in 2023.
+That was the tenth consecutive year that Venezuela earned the distinction of having one of the highest inflation rates in the world.
+The rate in 2023, however, was a significant improvement over 2018, when it was 65,000%.

 The Takeaway